Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Massive Gauge Field

 \subsection{The Holographic Model}

 We consider the following bulk action

 where $M_A$ is the bulk mass for the gauge field $A_\mu$.
-The mass term breaks the local $U(1)$ symmetry $ A_\mu \mapsto A_\mu +\partial_\mu \lambda_g$.
-Following \cite{Jimenez-Alba:2015awa,Jimenez-Alba:2014iia}, we have introduced a St\"uckelberg field $\theta$ which transforms as $\theta \mapsto \theta - \lambda_g$ under the local $U(1)$ symmetry, restoring the gauge invariance of the action \eqref{eq:action2}.\footnote{Notice the analogy with holographic models of broken translations where the graviton becomes massive \cite{Alberte:2015isw}.} The background spacetime geometry is given by the line element \eqref{eq:metric}.
+The mass term breaks the local $U(1)$ symmetry $ A_\mu \mapsto A_\mu +\partial_\mu \lambda_g$; however, the St\"uckelberg field $\theta$ transforms as $\theta \mapsto \theta - \lambda_g$ under the local $U(1)$ symmetry, restoring the gauge invariance of the action \eqref{eq:action2}.\footnote{Notice the analogy with holographic models of broken translations where the graviton becomes massive \cite{Alberte:2015isw}.} The background spacetime geometry is given by the line element \eqref{eq:metric}.

 The presence of a finite bulk mass modifies the asymptotics of the bulk gauge field into